paulknewton/minecraft-skin-generator/README.md

 Once we have built the entire set of mappings, the transformImage function builds a skin, using the mappings to cut out each body part.

 As an additional step, the program also generates a version of the skin in a more visual form (imagine unfolding a paper dice).
 This is not used directly, but can help check that the skin is correct before uploading it.
 Again, this is just created by building a reverse set of mappings (this time from the skin instead of the photo).
+This is the main advantage of treating everything as a series of transformations.

 ## How do I use it...?